tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 ### Demo
 Let's try everything out now by visiting the Rango homepage.
 You should see *up to* five categories on the index page.
 The categories should now be links.
 Clicking on `Django` should then take you to the `Django` category page, as shown in the [figure below](#fig-ch6-rango-links).
 If you see a list of links like `Official Django Tutorial`, then you've successfully set up the new page.

 What happens when you visit a category that does not exist?
 Try navigating a category which doesn't exist, like `/rango/category/computers/`.
 Do this by typing the address manually into your browser's address bar.
 You should see a message telling you that the specified category does not exist.
-Look at your template's logic, and work through it to understand what is going on to result in that message being displayed.
+Look at your template's logic and work through it to understand what is going on.

 {id="fig-ch6-rango-links"}
 ![The links to Django pages.
 Note the mouse is hovering over the first link -- you can see the corresponding URL for that link at the bottom left of the Google Chrome window.](images/ch6-rango-links.png)